calebstein1/simplang/README.md

 done
 ```

-Running this script will print 9.
+Running this script will print "Welcome to Simplang!" and the first line and 9 on the second.

 All Simplang scripts need to begin with `SIMPLANG` on the first line and end with `done` on the last line.
-Simplang uses registers to store variables, and by default there are 8 registers available.
+Simplang uses registers to store variables, and by default there are 8 registers available for each type.
+Registers `r0` - `r7` are used for integers and `s0` - `s7` are used for strings.

 There are more examples that you can run in the tests/ directory.